There are 5 key steps to daily trumpet care:

 2. Grease Slides

 Slides need to work and work well, but most days you won’t have to do anything to them as part of trumpet care.
 They have to be lubricated with something occasionally as needed.
 The stuff that music stores sell as tuning slide grease is fine for the most part.
-I went through a long period of using wheel bearing grease and it’s still my favourite although it makes my gear smell a bit like my garage.
+I went through a long period of using wheel bearing grease and it’s still my favourite although it makes my equipment smell a bit like my garage.
 If you’ve ever hung around an auto parts store you might have noticed how many different kinds of wheel bearing grease there are – it’s surprising.
 There are also lots of products for trumpet slides and plenty of DIY trumpet care recipes as well.
-Anhydrous lanolin mixed with Vaseline works – here’s a recipe. but most of the time I tell students to buy the Selmer red goo (Tuning Slide Grease) in a small bottle.
-Those bottles are infamous for breaking at the corners from aggressive squeezing so I keep mine in a little Ziploc to keep it from leaking all over my case.
-There are lots of brands and they all work well enough.
+Anhydrous lanolin mixed with Vaseline works – here’s an easy recipe. but most of the time I tell students to buy the Selmer red goo (Tuning Slide Grease) in a small bottle.
+Those bottles are infamous for breaking at the corners from aggressive squeezing so I keep mine in a little Ziploc so it won’t leak all over my case.
+There are lots of brands and they all work well enough – or – you could experiment with some other greases.

 The third valve slide (and first if you do have a thumb saddle) is a special case.
 If you’ve looked at the Fingering Chart page you might have noticed the star by the fingerings for low D and C#.
 Those notes are so sharp that they’re useless unless you move that third valve slide out for them.
 That slide has to be in for other notes and sometimes those notes are next to each other so we have to get used to moving it in and out as part of the fingering.
 That matters here because the slide has to move easily enough that the whole horn doesn’t shake.
 If the slide works but needs a little lube try starting with the thick stuff and adding a drop of valve oil.
 See how that works.
 Try different consistencies until you like it.
 Brands like Hetman sell a Light Slide Grease for these slides and a Heavy Slide Grease for the other ones.
 I still find that I want to thin it with a little valve oil.